 Also known as FCCO, we are a non-profit spay/neuter program that was founded in 1995.
-We have helped nearly 80,000 cats and remain the only organization in the area dedicated to providing the level of services that we do for feral and stray cats.
+We have helped over 80,000 cats and remain the only organization in the area dedicated to providing the level of services that we do for feral and stray cats.
 For each feral or stray cat in our care we request a donation of just $30, but never turn a caregiver away even if they cannot contribute.
 This program is known as trap-neuter-return.

 We also provide low-cost spay/neuter services for pet cats through partnerships with the Oregon Spay/Neuter Fund and Spay & Save program.
 Our pet cat program began in April 2016.

 The Feral Cat Coalition of Oregon is a 501c3 non-profit organization.
 Donations are tax-deductible.
 Tax id: 93-1168181

 A group of veterinarians in Portland, Oregon studied the local feral cat population problem and determined that a trap-neuter-return program was the only effective way to reduce feral cat population in the area.
 In March 1995 these veterinarians founded the Feral Cat Coalition of Portland (FCCP), and had 501c3, non-profit status by May.